Louis-DR/OmniCores-BuildingBlocks/sources/memory/simple_dual_port_ram/simple_dual_port_ram.md

 | --------------- | ---------------- | ---------------------------------------------------------------- |
 | `O(log₂ DEPTH)` | `O(WIDTH×DEPTH)` | Critical path is the address decoding and memory array indexing. |

 The module requires `WIDTH×DEPTH` flip-flops for the memory array.
-When `REGISTERED_READ = 1`, an additional `WIDTH` flip-flops are required for the read data register.
+When `READ_LATENCY = 1`, an additional `WIDTH` flip-flops are required for the read data register.

 ## Verification